 Medical Devices Department

-Questions concerning legislation, classification of medical devices, clinical investigations of medical devices, Summary Evaluation Reports (SER) and other questions concerned market surveillance
+Questions concerning legislation, classification of medical devices, questions concerning clinical investigations of medical devices, other general issues in relation to medical devices.

 The Act and its associated regulations control the manufacturing, marketing, advertising and professional use of medical devices.
 They also specify rules for market supervision, and regulate the liability of interested parties for non-conformities, violations and perpetrations.
 The Act also contains references to other applicable regulations.
 As an example, the Product Conformity Act is referred to as the one regulating some responsibilities of manufacturers, distributors, certification and market supervisory authorities.